dptech-corp/Uni-Dock-Benchmarks/README.md

 └── actives.sdf                # Active molecules in SDF format
 ```

-**ATTENTION**: Since there are too many inactive molecules in `GBA` dataset, the `inactives.sdf` file is too large to exceed the limit of Github, so please download from [GBA-inactives](https://bohrium-api.dp.tech/ds-dl/GBA-inactives-ap7r-v1.zip) when using it.
+**ATTENTION**: Since there are too many inactive molecules in `GBA` dataset, the `inactives.sdf` file exceeds the limit of Github, so please download from [GBA-inactives](https://bohrium-api.dp.tech/ds-dl/GBA-inactives-ap7r-v1.zip) and unzip before using it.